What is a Probate Sale

 How Does a Probate Sale Work?

 If a fiduciary wants to sell assets during probate, they must file a petition with the court.
 They also must give notice to the people and businesses whose assets they want to sell.
 The fiduciary must file the petition with the court, explain the situation and request that the court allow the sale.
-The court will decide whether the sale takes place and if it is allowed.
+The court will decide whether to allow the sale to take place.
 In many cases, the fiduciary files a petition with the court and then waits for an order allowing them to sell assets.
 This time, they are requesting permission to sell the assets.
 Then, the court expects the fiduciary to sell the assets.
 The court may give the fiduciary a time period within which to complete the sale, like 24 hours or one day.
 Then the court will assume that the fiduciary sold the assets.

 The Benefits of Probate Sales